SSP Group

-SSP is a British multinational contract foodservice company, with headquarters in London, England.
-It operates more than 2,800 branded catering and retail units at over 180 airports and 300 railway stations across 35 countries as a concessionaire.
-It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+SSP is an operator of food and beverage outlets in travel locations.
+The company, headquartered in London, England, is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The business was established as a division of Scandinavian airline SAS Group under the name of SAS Catering in 1961.
 Its Select Service Partner (SSP) division was acquired by Compass Group in May 1993 for £72 million.
 Compass then merged SSP with several other companies it owned, including Travellers Fare, British Rail's former catering division which had been privatised under a management buy-out in 1988 before being bought by Compass in 1992.
-In 2006 the business was bought by EQT Partners for £1.822 billion.
+In 2006 the business was bought by EQT AB for £1.822 billion.
 The company was the subject of an initial public offering in 2014.

-During the COVID-19 pandemic in the United Kingdom, SSP announced it was cutting 5,000 UK jobs across its chains, including Upper Crust and Caffè Ritazza, as part of a restructuring aimed at keeping the company afloat.
-In November 2022 it was announced that SSP was buying AMT Coffee out of administration.
+In 2023, SSP announced its entry to the Italian and Icelandic market.
+The company also announced its expansion in North America with the acquisition of the concessions business of Midfield Concession Enterprises Inc. (“MCE”) and, later in 2023, the acquisition of the Calgary-based business ECG Ventures Limited.

+In 2024, SSP entered into an agreement to acquire 100% of the shares of Airport Retail Enterprises Pty Ltd (“ARE”) in Australia.

 Operations

-SSP operates a large portfolio of small brands, many of which are locally specific.
-Significant brands include:
+SSP has a portfolio of brands, including its own and those it franchises.
+Brands range from well-known grab ‘n’ go sandwich shops and cafés to casual dining restaurants and bespoke high-end concepts.
+SSP operates international brands, national brands and local heroes, which are prominent brands in specific markets, as well as brands and concepts it has created.
+Some examples are: